 After the faculty have completed a review of each student's progress, the student will receive written feedback from the faculty.
 Feedback will include a rating of progress in each competency area (meritorious, satisfactory progress, needs improvement, or not applicable) as well as more detailed comments and recommendations as needed.
-Faculty feedback will be provided in writing to students late spring quarter or early summer.
+Faculty feedback will be provided in writing to students in early summer (mid- to end-of-June).